jifel/alx-system_engineering-devops/0x00-shell_basics/README.md

 8. Move the file betty from tmp to tmp my first directory
 9. delete the file betty
 10. Delete the directory my first directory that is in the tmp folder
+11. Write a script that changes the working directory to the previous one.